Destinée Doukaga: Political career

 Doukaga is the national leader of the Patriotic Front (Front Patriotique, abbreviated FP), a party she founded in December 2015.
 The party is aligned with the presidential majority of Denis Sassou Nguesso and his Congolese Party of Labour.
 Its stated aim is to defend republican values and build a "strong Congolese nation."

 In April 2016, she was appointed as the Republic of the Congo's minister of youth and civic education.
 When she was chosen for the post at age 33, she became the youngest member of the country's cabinet at the time.
 After Sassou Nguesso's reelection, in May 2021, she was shifted to the role of minister of tourism and leisure.
+When the ruling party was reelected in 2022, she passed that role on to Lydie Pongault that September.

 Doukaga also represents Nyanga district in the National Assembly.

 She has been a member, since 2008, of the Forum for African Women Educationalists, and has worked to promote women's role in development.

 Writing

 Doukaga is also an author of several books, targeting a Congolese audience.
 Her first book, Mon labyrinthe, was published in 2014.
 It is an autobiographical novel about a young orphan girl's struggle for survival.

 Subsequent works include Hero dans mes veines, Terre battue, and Chant du coeur.

 Her latest book, the short story collection Moi, Président, was published in 2019.